ag-din/DeepNN/README.md

 > Comparative study of the effectiveness and efficiency of convolutional (CNN)
 > vs. fully connected / dense (FC) neural networks on multi-class image
 > classification.
-Original code from my Physics thesis (5-year integrated
+Original code from my Physics thesis (5-year combined
 > BSc+MSc program), 2018.

 > ⚠️ **Archived / historical repository.** This is the original experimental